 To work as a travel radiology tech in Kansas, you’ll need:

-- ARRT (R) certification — This is non-negotiable.
+- ARRT (R) certification.
+Non-negotiable.
 Your American Registry of Radiologic Technologists credential in radiography is the baseline for every travel rad tech contract.

-- Kansas state registration — Kansas requires rad techs to register with the state, but the process recognizes your ARRT certification.
-It’s not a separate exam — more of a paperwork step.
+- Kansas state registration.
+Kansas requires rad techs to register with the state, but the process recognizes your ARRT certification.
+There’s no separate exam.
+Think of it as a paperwork step.
 Your recruiter can help you navigate the timeline so it doesn’t hold up your start date.

-- Minimum 2 years of radiology experience — Facilities want techs who can hit the ground running with portables, fluoroscopy, and OR work.
+- Minimum 2 years of radiology experience.
+Facilities want techs who can hit the ground running with portables, fluoroscopy, and everything the OR throws at them.
 If you’re newer, talk to us about building your experience for travel readiness.

 Have questions about getting credentialed in Kansas?
-Check out our employee resources page or reach out to our team directly — we’ll walk you through the whole process.
+Check out our employee resources page or reach out to our team directly.
+We’ll help you get it all sorted.

 FAQs: Travel Radiology Tech Jobs in Kansas